 The 2019 National Conference program ran from Tuesday 17 September to Thursday 19 September and was followed by a Thursday evening social function and a two-day regional tour on Friday 20 and Saturday 21 September.

-The program includes a new 'Welcome Breakfast' introduced on the Wednesday morning.
-It is an excellent opportunity to network prior to the official conference opening.
-A guest speaker will provide an overview of Queensland agriculture and set the scene for the event.
+The program includes a new 'Welcome Breakfast' introduced on the Wednesday morning, which is an excellent opportunity to network prior to the official opening.
+A guest speaker will provide an overview of Queensland agriculture and set the scene.

 Our 2019 event opened with the distinguished Annual Awards Dinner on the first evening.
 Here the new 2020 Nuffield Scholars were announced.
 Visit the webpage here to meet the new scholars!
 Mr David Crombie AM was special guest speaker.
 He has been President of the Australian Rugby Union, and a director of AACo and Graincorp.
 He was President of the NFF from 2006-10 and received a Member of the Order of Australia honour for services to agriculture, communities, and sport in 2014.
 He operates family properties, breeding cattle and farming in southern Queensland.

 The conference will feature a strong program of speakers, providing the most current insights on agricultural commodities, practices, innovation and technology.
-It will also continue a session titled, ‘Where are they now?’, focusing on extraordinary members of the Alumni who share their projects and experiences since completing their scholarship.
-One Scholar who will present is:
+It will also continue a session titled, ‘Where are they now?’, focusing on extraordinary members of the Alumni who share their experiences since completing their scholarship, including:

-Jack was brought up on mixed farming property in Zimbabwe and went on to study a Bachelor of Applied Science at The University of Queensland.
-Jack has worked in a diverse range of farming, geotechnical, food and beverage industries.
-In 2009, Jack became the Managing Director of Hortus Technical Services, a leading independent certified laboratory and agronomic services company.
-In 2013, he became Founder of microbial biotechnology company - Biofilm Crop Protection Pty Ltd. and in 2014 founded the Bargara Brewing Company, producing craft beer and cider.
-For his scholarship in 2007, he studied "Globally competitive horticultural production processing and marketing using renewable energy".
+Jack was brought up on mixed farming property in Zimbabwe and studied at The University of Queensland.
+In 2009, Jack became the Managing Director of Hortus Technical Services.
+In 2013, he became Founder of Biofilm Crop Protection Pty Ltd, and in 2014 founded the Bargara Brewing Company.

 Other speakers included: